FredKSchott/snowpack/docs/07-advanced-usage.md

 $ npx snowpack --optimize
 ```

 By default, Snowpack installs dependencies unminified and optimized for development.
-When you're ready for production, run Snowpack with the `--optimize` flag to enable certain production-only optimizations:
+When you're ready for production, run Snowpack with either the `--optimize` flag or a `NODE_ENV=production` environment variable to enable certain production-only optimizations:

 - **Minification:** Dependencies will be minified (source maps included).
 - **Transpilation:** Dependencies will be transpiled to match your application's [browser support target](#customize-browser-support) (in case any packages are written using too-modern language features).